1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 - For this to work you need to create an "old school" email login.
 This is important because we will have a nodejs script that will log in as you to check your child's account for points.

-- Todo (Explain how to install Linux on a rasperry pi or old computer)
+- Todo (Explain how to install Linux on a raspberry pi or old computer)

 - Todo (Explain how to install pi-hole and upgrade to pi-hole 5.0 beta)